mikeddecker/judge/README.md

 - [CV/Computer Vision](./computervision/README.md) - providing a job executor training AI models.

 ### Starting up

+When everything is installed, you can start the projects.

 1. In the api folder - start up docker - `docker compose up -d`
 2. In the api folder - `python app.py`